-Every Basket Tells a Tale by BRUCE BERNSTEIN In the spring of 1999, the National Museum of the American Indian made a most fortunate acquisition: nine Patwin baskets by expert weaver Bertha Wright Mitchell, who learned her artistry in Cortina, Calif.
+by BRUCE BERNSTEIN n the spring of 1999, the National Museum of the American Indian made a most fortunate acquisition: nine Patwin baskets by expert weaver Bertha Wright Mitchell, who learned her artistry in Cortina, Calif.
 This extraordinary group of baskets represents the finest work of a talented artist and also the cultural expression of her Patwin community in Cortina.
 The baskets tell a tale of struggle and ultimately of survival.
 Bertha now lives in Arbuckle, Calif., and is one of the last fluent speakers of Cortina Wintun.
-She was born in the old Patwin village of klet, also known as Cortina, in Colusa County, Calif., nestled against the Coastal Range foothills about two hours north of Patwin baskets by ght Mitchell, who ortina, Calif.
-This of baskets with n Above: The author with Bertha Wright Mitchell in 1977.
-Top: The fine three-rod tray or k'enni' is notable for its balance of white background and red-brown quail plume design.
-Sacramento.
+She was born in the old Patwin village of klet, also known as Cortina, in Colusa County, Calif., nestled against the Coastal Range foothills about two hours north of Sacramento.
 Patwin culture has long acknowledged basket weaving as one of its highest forms of artistic expression, and both her mother and grandmother were well-respected basket makers.
 She was never formally taught to weave, but as a young girl she learned by watching and practicing.
 For Bertha, weaving became a passion that "had to come out."
-These nine baskets were produced in the early 1970s, before she was forty years old.
 They were Bertha's demonstration baskets: She kept them in a suitcase and showed them to potential customers as samples of the styles, sizes, and designs of baskets that she could make.
 When I first met Bertha some twenty-two years ago, I felt honored that she shared her suitcase of baskets with me, carefully explaining and discussing each one.